opencord/voltha/install/BuildingTheInstaller.md

 ## Installing Voltha

 To install voltha access to a bare metal server running Ubuntu Server 16.04LTS with QEMU/KVM virtualization and OpenSSH installed is required.
 If the server meets these basic requirements then insert the removable media, mount it, and copy all the files on the media to a directory on the server.
-Change into that directory and type ``./installVoltha.sh`` which should produce the output shown after the *Note*:
+Change into that directory and type ``./deployInstaller.sh`` which should produce the output shown after the *Note*:

-***Note:*** If you are a tester and are installing to 3 vagrant VMs on the same server as the installer is running and haven't used test mode, please add the network name that your 3 VMs are using to the the `installVoltha.sh` command.
-In other words your command should be `./installVoltha.sh <network-name>`.
+***Note:*** If you are a tester and are installing to 3 vagrant VMs on the same server as the installer is running and haven't used test mode, please add the network name that your 3 VMs are using to the the `deployInstaller.sh` command.
+In other words your command should be `./deployInstaller.sh <network-name>`.
 The network name for a vagrant VM is typically `vagrant-libvirt` under QEMU/KVM.
 If in doubt type `virsh net-list` and verify this.
 If a network is not provided then the `default` network is used and the target machines should be reachable directly from the installer.
 ```
 Checking for the installer archive installer.tar.bz2
 Checking for the installer archive parts installer.part*